118 Speech Delay vs. Autism: What's the Difference - Forbrain

 Differentiating a speech delay vs autism is an important step in helping a child improve their communication skills.
 Here we’ll delve into the distinctions between the two disorders to help parents and caregivers navigate concerns by understanding whether their child has solely a speech delay or autism.

-The Difference between Speech and Language Delays
+The Difference Between Speech and Language Delays

 A speech delay involves difficulties producing speech sounds, while a language delay includes challenges in understanding and using words and sentences to communicate.